-In history-taking, one should include the athletic goals of the individual, pre-disability health, present level of training, sports participation, medication/supplement use, presence of impairments, cardiopulmonary history, level of functional independence as pertains to activities of daily living, and the individual’s need for adaptive equipment, mental health, and sleep history.28,29
+In history-taking, one should include the athletic goals of the individual, pre-disability health, present level of training, sports participation, medication/supplement use, nutrition, cardiopulmonary history, level of functional independence as pertains to activities of daily living, the individual’s need for adaptive equipment, mental health, and sleep history.28,29

 It has been suggested that PPE should be conducted by the primary medical team responsible for the athlete’s care in the clinic rather than the mass/station method as these medical professionals are aware of the athlete’s baseline functional status and degrees of disability.7

-Examination should be tailored for individuals, including evaluation of focal neurologic deficits, joint stability/flexibility/range of motion (ROM)/muscle strength, skin integrity (especially at pressure-sensitive sites), adaptive equipment needs, and cardiopulmonary assessment.
-A focus can be made on the common areas of injury for each sub-sect of disabled athletes.
+Examination should be tailored to the individual, including evaluation of focal neurologic deficits, joint stability/flexibility/range of motion (ROM)/muscle strength, skin integrity (especially at pressure-sensitive sites), adaptive equipment needs, cardiopulmonary assessment, and to the common areas of injury for each sub-sect of para-athlete.
 For example, it would be prudent to spend time evaluating a lower limb amputee’s affected and unaffected side, with/without the prosthesis, skin breakdown, stability, flexibility, and strength of the trunk/hip girdle.

-In the spinal cord injury population, many individuals rely on wheelchairs for mobility, and ultimately their independence.
-Injuries can be particularly devastating and rob these athletes of independence as they undergo treatment.
-Management of injured disabled athletes of all types include orthotic prescriptions, direct home modifications, possibly psychological counseling, and additional rehab therapy for patients to regain and maintain their maximum function.15
+In the spinal cord injury population, many individuals rely on wheelchairs for mobility.
+So, injuries can be particularly devastating to the athlete’s independence.
+Management of injured athletes with disabilities include orthotic prescriptions, direct home modifications, psychological counseling, and additional rehab therapy for patients to regain and maintain their maximum function.15

-As in the case of the able-bodied athlete, imaging is a very important asset to the continued evaluation and monitoring of disabled individuals.
-X-ray, CT, US and MRI, when appropriate, can be an excellent adjunct to physical exam in diagnosing common and rare musculoskeletal conditions.
+When appropriate, X-ray, CT, US, and MRI can be excellent adjuncts to physical exam in diagnosing common and rare musculoskeletal conditions.
 Heterotopic ossification can occur in up to half of SCI patients, beginning at a mean of 12 weeks after injury.27 The triple phase bone scan is the most reliable test for diagnosis.

 Supplemental assessment tools

 The shoulder is the most commonly injured joint in wheelchair sport athletes, with studies reporting a prevalence ranging from 16-76%.32 Repetitive motions involved in wheelchair propulsion require high levels of energy and activity which may cause tendons to weaken or break down.
-Peak glenohumeral contact forces were 100-165% bodyweight, consequently increasing the risk for muscle damage and shoulder complaints.16 Assessment with ultrasound can be of great value to diagnose tendon pathology.
+Peak glenohumeral contact forces can reach 100-165% of bodyweight, consequently increasing the risk for muscle damage and shoulder complaints.16

-Carpal tunnel represents the most common site of peripheral nerve entrapment in both disabled and able-bodied individuals.
-Chronic wheelchair use offers a prevalence of carpal tunnel syndrome of 49-73%.17 Wheelchair users are also at increased risk for: nerve entrapment at Guyon’s canal, osteoarthritis, and DeQuervain’s tenosynovitis.15 Electrodiagnostic testing may help decipher between nerve versus tendon pathology.
-Ultrasound can also detect nerve entrapment pathology.
+Median neuropathy at the wrist represents the most common site of peripheral nerve entrapment in athletes with disability.
+Chronic wheelchair use offers a prevalence of carpal tunnel syndrome of 49-73%.17 Wheelchair users are also at increased risk for: nerve entrapment at Guyon’s canal, osteoarthritis, and DeQuervain’s tenosynovitis.15 Electrodiagnostic and ultrasound evaluation may help decipher between nerve and tendon pathology.

-As previously mentioned, following spinal cord injuries there is disruption of neuro-regulatory systems that are involved in control of body temperature.
+As previously mentioned, following spinal cord injuries there is disruption of neuro-regulatory systems involved in control of body temperature.
 Below the level of the lesion, spinal cord-injured athletes have impaired shivering to produce heat and impaired sweating and vasodilation to dissipate heat.
-Athletes with tetraplegia are increased risk as compared with paraplegia.18 Paraplegic/tetraplegic athletes are expected to see greater increases in body temperature with exertion, and greater decreases in temperature with exposure to cold weather.
-Frostbite is of particular concern during cold weather events, due to impaired sensation in athletes with spinal cord injuries.
+Athletes with tetraplegia are increased risk as compared with paraplegia.18 Paraplegic/tetraplegic athletes are expected to see greater increases in body temperature with exertion and greater decreases in temperature with exposure to cold weather.
+Frostbite is of particular concern during cold weather events due to impaired sensation in athletes with spinal cord injuries.

 Social role and social support system

-Technological advance has led to increased possibilities for individuals with disability, however the two most limiting factors for participation continue to be awareness and access.18 Athletic endeavors have shown improved endurance, muscle strength, proprioception, but also psychological benefit such as self-worth and body awareness.
-It is the responsibility of all health care providers to make an effort to inform disabled individuals of all the opportunities available to them.
-Additionally, the disabled athlete requires a social support system, which is critical to their participation and well-being.
+Technological advance has led to increased possibilities for individuals with disability, however the most limiting factors for participation include awareness, access, and expense.18 Athletic endeavors have shown improved endurance, muscle strength, proprioception, but also psychological benefit such as self-worth and body awareness.
+It is the responsibility of all health care providers to make an effort to inform individuals with disabilities of all the opportunities available to them.
+Additionally, the athlete with disability requires a social support system, which is critical to their participation and well-being.
 While it is imperative to be patient-centered, it is also vital that providers remain family-centered and acknowledge the support that caregivers may need from health care providers.33